tgirardi/github-open-in-sublime/README.md

 the selected line), when taking a look at a file (or a portion of a file, for example, in a diff view of a commit) in github.com.

+# TODO

+Collaborators are welcome to help me with these! :-)

+* Add an Icon to the extension
+* Add screenshots to this Readme
+* Add a GIF file to this Readme that quickly shows how to use this extension (another one that shows how to configure it would also be helpful)
+* Test the extension in different sections of github.com to check if it works in everyone of them
+* Add a docs generator to grunt tasks

 # How to use

 **BEFORE YOU CONTINUE**, please notice: this content script **does not work**